tests-always-included/wick/doc/deprecation.md

 The old functions have been added to a list of deprecated functions.
 The old name will continue to work for a while but will call `wickError` to display an error message to the screen indicating that a deprecated function was called.

-The biggest snag is when you use `wick-init-d-lib` because it doesn't have the deprecated functions.
-Please update those immediately to the new naming standard.
+The biggest snag is when you use `wick-init-d-lib` because it doesn't have the same mechanism in place for deprecated functions.
+The newly named functions will be rewritten to call through to the hyphenated versions when those are defined, though you must call `handle-command` (the old function name) to enable this behavior.